alberacca/alberacca.github.io/_pages/tutorials.md

 A tutorial with up to date self-containted implementation of echo state networks can be found [here](https://github.com/aracca994/Echo-State-Networks).

 Training ESNs is straightforward, but their performance is highly sensitive to the selection of hyperparameters.
 In the tutorial, we provide an easy to follow and computationally efficient implementation of hyperparameter selection through Bayesian Optimization [4].
+For matrix multiplication, we use sparse implementation to improve computation efficiency and lower memory requirements.
 We test the networks on the chaotic Lorenz system.